It is against the law to discriminate against disabled people in various areas of their lives.

 Service providers must make 'reasonable adjustments' to allow a disabled person to use their services.
 If they don't do this, they must be able to show that their failure to do so is reasonable.
 Examples of making reasonable adjustments include providing information on audiotape as well as in writing, or installing a ramp to allow wheelchair access.

-For more information about discrimination shen buying or renting property, see Discrimination in housing.
+For more information about discrimination when buying or renting property, see Discrimination in housing.

 Providers of education must not discriminate against disabled students, or disabled people applying to be students.
 Providers of education include providers of further education, higher education, adult and community education.